 Fontaine is considered one of America’s bright young thoracic surgeons.
 He joined Moffitt in 2011 and brought his innovative approach to an already well-established team of oncologists, pulmonologists and radiologists.

 Moffitt is the third-largest free-standing cancer center in the U.S. and treats more mesothelioma patients than anyone else in the state of Florida.

 Fontaine attended McGill University Medical School in Montreal, but he also was trained at Brigham and Women’s Hospital in Boston, where he developed an interest in the treatment of mesothelioma while working with renowned surgeon Dr. David Sugarbaker, M.D.

-He previously worked at Brown University Medical School (Providence, R.I.), where he developed a thoracic surgery program at the teaching hospital.
-He has developed an expertise in minimally invasive techniques, including robotic surgery.
+He previously worked at Brown University Medical School in Providence, Rhode Island.
+He developed a thoracic surgery program at that teaching hospital.
+Fontaine has developed an expertise in minimally invasive techniques, including robotic surgery.